 Course Description ATAR Automotive This course is for students seeking the knowledge and skills to gain employment as service mechanic trainees or as motor mechanic apprentices in the automotive service and repair industry.
-Yes Automotive (Panel/Paint) This course is for students seeking the knowledge and skills to gain employment as panel beater/spray painter trainees or apprentices in the automotive service and repair industry.
 Yes Business Services The business service industry provides clerical and administrative support to commerce, industry, government and the professions.
 Skills gained in this industry are also useful in other occupations.
-Yes Computer Assembly & Repair (Electrotechnology) Designed for students who are interested in working in the computer/electronics servicing industries.
 Yes Construction This course allows students to develop the broad range of skills and knowledge appropriate for entry level workers in either general construction or civil construction.
-Yes Electrotechnology (Electrical) This course is designed for students who may choose to seek an apprenticeship or traineeship in the electrical trade.
-Yes Electrotechnology (Sustainable Energy) This course is for students who want to pursue a career in sustainable energy technology and sustainable energy management.
+Electrotechnology (Sustainable Energy) This course is for students who want to pursue a career in sustainable energy technology and sustainable energy management.
 Yes Entertainment (In-school as well as TAFE) This course is for students who want to train or work in the production side of the entertainment industry.
 Entertainment offers training opportunities to students who are interested in performance and events; dance and drama, lighting and sound, staging and set design and dealing with patrons and professionals.
 Yes Financial Services This course covers a basic understanding of the financial services industry and reflects the job roles of entry-level employees working across the entire financial services industry.
-Yes Financial Services (Accounts Administration) This course covers a basic understanding of accounting and reflects the job roles of employees with functions in the financial sector.
 Yes Hospitality This Course, is for students interested in learning the skills suitable for employment in the tourism and hospitality industry including interpersonal, communication and customer service skills.
 In addition to learning the skills required for working in a commercial kitchen, other areas covered include how to prepare rooms for guests, table settings, service areas, espresso coffee and non-alcoholic beverages.
 Yes Information Technology Operating: computer hardware, printers, scanners, computing packages, desktop applications, commercial packages, databases, spreadsheets, graphics and integrating packages and applying conversion formats.
-Yes Human Services (Health Services Assistance) (TAFE or Concord Hospital) This course is for students interested in learning the skills that underpin work in a health care environment, such as infection control, first aid and communication in a health workplace.
-Yes Primary Industries (Horticulture) Information available from Careers Adviser Yes (Ryde College) Retail This course is designed to provide students with a range of skills and knowledge suitable for employment in the retail industry, and university and other tertiary study.
-Yes

-Course Description ATAR Tourism Tourism provides students with the opportunity to gain a range of skills suitable for employment in the tourism industry and to provide pathways for further study including degrees.
-Yes Tourism and Events (Event Coordination) Designed for students who are interested in working as a festival manager, sports events manager, arts events manager or corporate events manager.
+Yes Human Services (Health Services Assistance) (TAFE or Concord Hospital, Rozell and Canterbury Hospital) This course is for students interested in learning the skills that underpin work in a health care environment, such as infection control, first aid and communication in a health workplace.
+Yes Retail This course is designed to provide students with a range of skills and knowledge suitable for employment in the retail industry, and university and other tertiary study.
+Yes Tourism Travel and Events (Event Coordination) Designed for students who are interested in working as a festival manager, sports events manager, arts events manager or corporate events manager.
 The course provides a learning pathway to the Diploma of Event Management and a degree.
 Yes